anttonalberdi/bamse/README.md

 **Step 9: Taxonomy assignment**.
 BAMSE uses the DADA2 taxonomy assignment algorithm.

 **Step 10: LULU curation**.
-BAMSE applies the DADA2 algorithm to curate the ASV table.
+BAMSE applies the LULU algorithm to curate the ASV table and merge the ASVs that are considered "child" (potentially erroneous) sequences of other ASVs based on their co-occurrence patterns.

 ## Parameters